Firestorm108/Purple-Mist-Generator/README.md

 # What is corona discharge?
 Corona discharge is a purple glowing electrical discharge that occurs when high voltage is supplied to a conductor, which ionizes the surrounding air.
 A byproduct of this is ozone, or O3.
 This is actually how ozone generators function as well.
 Ozone is not good for your health although it is used to sterilize.
 It's a good idea to operate this by a window, with the built-in fan on while also not keeping it on for too long.

+# Why did I design this?
+Corona discharge was always super cool to me, when watching people like StyroPyro and Electroboom.
+Over time, I ended up just watching random informative videos about high voltage just for fun and I realized that I could build one myself.
+Plus, I don't have the risk of dying from this machine, because of the extremely low current!